What happens at a cremation?

 Direct cremation vs. traditional cremation

-In 2018, only 2% of funerals were direct cremations.
-By 2022, this figure rose to 18%.
+In 2019, only 3% of funerals were direct cremations.
+By 2023, this figure rose to 20%, according to the Sun Life Cost of Dying report.
 There are many reasons for this sudden increase in popularity, including the pandemic, cost, personalisation and convenience.

 Here, we’ll explain the key differences between direct cremation and traditional cremation: